dendenxu/LeapPython/readme.md

 ### Bluetooth to Serial Port

-If you've got a bluetooth to serial slave device on your Arduino or whatever, you can read on to try connecting to it directly.
-Otherwise jump to the next small section to see how to simulate the virtaul port and test your output first.
+If you've got a Bluetooth to serial slave device on your Arduino or whatever, you can read on to try connecting to it directly.
+Otherwise jump to the next small section to see how to simulate the virtual port and test your output first.

-Connect the arduino **BT04** bluetooth to serial device first:
+Connect the Arduino **BT04** Bluetooth to serial device first:

-- It's a little bit tricky but I believe you'll first try to search for the bluetooth device with that default name (usually **BT04** or **BT06**)
+- It's a little bit tricky but I believe you'll first try to search for the Bluetooth device with that default name (usually **BT04** or **BT06**)
 - Connect to it using default PIN (you can change the PIN if you have direct serial access to the chip, but that won't be necessary): **1234**
 - After that you'll be able to see some serial port pop out of your system
-  - On **Windows**, check out the **bluetooth serial device** in **Control Panel** for added **BT04 Outgoing Port**
+  - On **Windows**, check out the **Bluetooth serial device** in **Control Panel** for added **BT04 Outgoing Port**
   - On **\*nix**, `ls /dev/tty.*` for something containing **BT04**
-- Note that the chip will declare connected once the **serial port** mentioned above is opened, not the **bluetooth connection**.
+- Note that the chip will declare connected once the **serial port** mentioned above is opened, not the **Bluetooth connection**.
 So you might still notice a blinking red light even if the pairing is successful

 Now you're able to talk to the device using the port mentioned above.